Shaping the World

 £40.00

-Leading sculptor Antony Gormley, informed and energised by a lifetime of making, and art critic and historian Martin Gayford, explore the central role of sculpture in the development of human culture from prehistory to the present day
+One of the greatest living sculptors and a well-known art critic examine the central role of sculpture in the development of human culture from prehistory to the present day.

 Sculpture is the universal art.
 It has been practised by every culture throughout the world and stretches back into the distant past.
 The first surviving shaped stones may even predate the advent of language.
 The drive to form stone, clay, wood and metal into shapes evidently runs deep in our psyche and biology.
 This links the question ‘What is sculpture?’ to the question ‘What is humanity?’